inferno-framework/inferno-framework.github.io/docs/writing-tests/fhir-validation.md

 Like the `expansion_parameters` validator definition property, the value of the environment variable can either be a raw json string or a filepath referencing a file available within the deployment that contains a json Parameters resource.

-NOTE: there is currently a bug in the HL7 validator that causes `parameter` entries with the same name as previous entries to be dropped.
-The HL7 validator team is working on a fix.

 ### Logging Validator Calls